jacoborous/nytimes-web2pdf/www.nytimes3xbfgragh.onion/interactive/2020/us/elections/election-states-biden-trump.html.md

 </div>

-The 2020 presidential race will be decided by voters in a dozen competitive states, where Joe Biden and Donald Trump will focus their efforts to win the 270 electoral votes needed to reach the White House.
+The 2020 presidential race will be decided by voters in more than a dozen competitive states, where Joe Biden and Donald Trump will focus their efforts to win the 270 electoral votes needed to reach the White House.
 In the interactive diagram below, try building your own coalition of states, which are organized according to Cook Political Report ratings, to see potential outcomes.

 <div class="g-container drag-container">